WNJXYK/Step/README.md

 # Step

-This is an pytorch implementation of `STEP: OOD Detection in the Presence of Limited In-Distribution Labeled Data`
+This is an pytorch implementation of `STEP: Out-of-Distribution Detection in the Presence of Limited In-Distribution Labeled Data`

 ## Requirements